 Authorized shares.
 We can no longer grant awards under our 2017 Plan.
-As of December 31, 2021, options to purchase 2,191,563 shares were outstanding.
+As of December 31, 2022, options to purchase 1,851,181 shares issued under the 2017 Plan were outstanding.

 Plan administration.
 Our Board or a duly authorized committee of our Board administers our 2017 Plan and the awards granted under it.
 The administrator has the power to modify outstanding awards under our 2017 Plan.
 The administrator has the authority to reprice any outstanding option with the consent of any adversely affected participant.